joshkunz/binfiles/readme.md

   forgetting what options I wanted to specify.
 * rundzen - Pipes status.py into [dzen2][] with some custom font options.
 * shuff - Runs [ashuffle][] with some common options.
+* ssha - Reads a password and then generates a salted-sha1 hash of that password using a method acceptable to servers like [nginx][nginx-ssha] for use in auth\_basic passwd files.
 * status.py - A python script that writes various system information to stdout in [dzen2][]'s format for display.
 The top of it actually has a class for adding in arbitrary information.
 It's actually kinda cool.